a-flyleaf/ygbtdm/misc/outline2.md

       - nm: the first
         desc: |-
           Lorem ipsum **dolor sit** amet.
 For god's sake *keep it short*.
+  - title: But you
+    sum: |-
+      Kay Lin goes off the shits // starts with balcony scene, ends with the Em-sponsored cave-in
+    scn:
+      - nm: balcony/KL big F moments
+        desc: |-
+          Kay Lin is *certain* that WR is Em.
+At first she thought Em just lost her memory, but remembering Sequitur disproves it.
+KL tries to return the pendant as a "remember me?" gesture.
+Dead silence.
+KL's like "at least say *something* :,(" and Em just fuckign,, walks out.
+      - nm: aftermath bits
+        desc: |-
+          Joce overheard the whole thing and immediately goes to confront WR/Em; Em confirms but is like "it's *complicated* I'll tell you more later, don't get involved.
+You'll make it worse" and the latter convinces Joce.

+          Meanwhile/later, Sequitur finds KL having a bad time.
+She's reclusive at first, but gets an Idea, and holds their face close as she says there's a way they can help her feel better.
+      - nm: KL hunt
+        desc: |-
+          Back and forth:
+          - "They're gone."
+Joce wasn't sleeping anyway.
+          - Seq's having a cooldown; Kay Lin makes her move.
+Yes, it's suggestive.
+She traps them, and outright asks them to kill her.
+And of course they're like "what the *fuck* no", but she traps them there anyway.
+          - Em and Joce fight off rabbits on their pursuit, back-to-back.
+Em's like "she's fucking crazy" and Joce is like "I *know*," possible backstory snippets with Em's narration?
+Em has nothing nice to say about KL, Joce is kinda uneasy with that.\*
+          - But yeah Seq is bait and KL's getting impatient.
+      - nm: collapse
+        desc: |-
+          Em goes straight to Sequitur; Kay Lin yells at her to zero response.
+Joce tries to calm her down; "How *nice* of you to stop by" or similar, KL's distressedly mocking her, but isn't Peak Energy the whole time.

+          Rabbits start closing in; when Joce flees, Kay Lin doesn't follow.
+Em's silently like "yo don't do it" and Joce tries to rush for her anyway and Em's just ":^/ *oh my god*," then forces a cave-in.
+Fleeting eye contact, fall to black.
+    note: |-
+      \*Hmm, not actually 100% sold on the pacing here... a full-out Em!POV flashback seems to kill the pace, but I don't want to pad out the interim.
+That said this episode goes by wicked fast, and there's a *lot* in the next one, so might shuffle some stuff :Vc
+      +<em style="text-transform:uppercase;font-style:normal;">also</em> maybe the way Em talks about KL echoes Joce on S, Just A Thought... could even straight-up ask like "you ever have a clingy fuck who just wouldn't let go" and Joce is like "8\\". ("Joce on S" as in "how Joce feels about S" but y'know what? hearing the *same* thing S accused *her* of but @KL would 👌 work like a charm too)
   - title: near-end-of-thing
     sum: I am going backwards the episode count might change. anyway this is uhhh, p much the entire climax?
 Joce wakes up underground and it's the whole Beacon ascent
     scn:
+      - nm: alliance search/cold open
+        desc: |-
+          Em tells the people that KL's gone insane and to go find her.
+Seq's like "uhhhh idk man."
+[Initially forgot about this scene tbh, and it *does* seem redundant... need Something for Seq's uneasiness with Em tho, idk.]
+Short sequence.

+          This is the last time the intro will be played; final ep just goes straight into it.
       - nm: underground, alone
         desc: |-
           Joce chugs the ~ichor and wakes up to find Kay Lin already gone, but there's a trail.
 She calls out as she follows, promising no harm.
 Possible bait-message?